hashicorp/terraform-provider-google/website/docs/r/network_services_lb_route_extension.html.markdown

 * `forwarding_rules` -
   (Required)
   A list of references to the forwarding rules to which this service extension is attached to.
   At least one forwarding rule is required.
-There can be only one LBTrafficExtension resource per forwarding rule.
+There can be only one LbRouteExtension resource per forwarding rule.

 * `extension_chains` -
   (Required)